xavidop/dialogflow-cx-cli/docs/docs/cmd/cxcli_jsonschema.md

 ## Options

 ```
   -h, --help                   help for jsonschema
-  -f, --output-file string   Where to save the JSONSchema file (default "-")
+  -f, --output-folder string   Where to save the JSONSchema file (default "-")
 ```

 ## Options inherited from parent commands